 What information do you need to send regarding new employees?

 We need the following information relating to all new employees:

-– registration and account number on the employees bank account
+– sort code (reg) and account number of the employees bank account

 – which tax card we are to use (“hovedkort”, “bikort” or “frikort”)